José de la Serna, 1st Count of the Andes: In command of Spanish forces in Upper Peru

 In 1816, La Serna replaced Joaquín de la Pezuela as head of the army in Upper Peru.
 In spite of his predecessor's success defeating the troops sent by the Junta of Buenos Aires to the highland areas of present-day Bolivia, La Serna refused to follow his orders.
 Based on his experience, Pezuela was adamant that La Serna should try to prevent the Porteños from crossing the Andes to Chile.
 Having fought first in Africa and later in the Peninsular Wars, José de San Martín was also able to apply his knowledge of war across the Atlantic to a new context.
 When La Serna attempted to contain him, San Martín had already crossed through Mendoza to support the Chileans, who under Bernardo O'Higgins had been fighting the royalists since 1811.
 The newly arrived officers did not only bring their experience of war, they also brought their readiness to exercise what they considered their rights and make their opinions known, even if this meant disrespecting hierarchy.
 They believed they were the ones who knew how to win the war.
 Once in the Andes, these men who had fought in the name of the Cádiz Constitution and are often regarded as liberals, had to learn how war differed in the American context.
 Pezuela could see this, having experienced his own adaptation to a different environment some years previously.
 He explained how La Serna had asked to be transferred outside of the Andes because he felt ill-prepared for the post "tried to sort out the army with the kind of discipline found in Europe, but which is impossible to reproduce in a locality, with characters and inhabitants with such different opinions...")

 Also, Pezuela was considered an absolutist and La Serna, having fought in the name of the Cádiz Constitution, was seen as a liberal.
-But Víctor Peralta contests these views, citing among other examples that La Serna supposedly reinstituted the freedom of the press but no one had the right to publish anything in favour of Pezuela; another exemple is that La Serna tried to limit as much as possible the election of municipal councils, whereas Pezuela had publicly called for these elections.
+But Víctor Peralta contests these views, citing among other examples that La Serna supposedly reinstituted the freedom of the press but no one had the right to publish anything in favour of Pezuela; another example is that La Serna tried to limit as much as possible the election of municipal councils, whereas Pezuela had publicly called for these elections.